 a) Replacement of perennial vegetation: When forest are cleared for Agricultural purposes, litter layers also dissappear and this causes a reduction in the number and varieties of soil organisms.
 The dissapearance of the litter layer and microbs result in low soil organic matter.

-b) High harvesting index: one of the consequences of the green revolution was the replacement of indigenous varieties of crop species with high yielding varieties.
+b) High harvesting index: One of the consequences of the green revolution was the replacement of indigenous varieties of crop species with high yielding varieties.
 The high yielding varieties produces more grains and less straws compared to indigenous varieties.
 If the harvest index of the crop (ratio of grains to total plant mass above ground) is high, then the quantity of shoot will not be sufficient to produce organic matter.
 Therefore, after harvest, there is reduced amount of crop residue for soil cover and organic matter or for grazing of livestock (which result in manure production).

-c) replacement of mixed vegetation with Monoculture of crops and pasture: In monocropping production system, where a single crop is grown, the root system of the crop can be extensive and explore vast area of soil.
+c) Replacement of mixed vegetation with Monoculture of crops and pasture: In monocropping production system, where a single crop is grown, the root system of the crop can be extensive and explore vast area of soil.
 The root exudates from that single crop will attract only a few different microbial species.
 This in turn will affect the predatory diversity.
 The more opportunistic pathogens species will be able to aquire space near the crop and cause harm.
 Continuous cultivation and grazing also leads to compaction of soil layers, which inturn affect the circulation of air.
 Anaerobic condition in the soil stimulate the growth of different micro organisms, resulting in more pathogenic organisms.

 2. DECREASE IN ORGANIC MATTER SUPPLY